Kempsville Meadows Elementary School

 Adult Learning Center

-Edna Carr is a devoted tutor for a number of people struggling with low reading skills at the Adult Learning Center.
-She helps instill confidence by providing individualized attention and strategies to help students master reading skills.
-Her ability to demonstrate relevance for students makes her an asset at the ALC.
+For the past four years, Edna Carr has been a devoted tutor for a number of students struggling with low reading skills at the Adult Learning Center.
+Volunteering two days each week, she also finds time to be available to help students who need assistance in math, from manipulation of whole numbers to helping with geometry and algebra.
+Her individualized attention helps students gain confidence and master skills while her ability to demonstrate relevance for students makes her an asset at the ALC.

 Advanced Technology Center